HITECHCRIME/HC_SG208_Data_Pack/README.md

 motherfucker better know these eyes in the whites when you dive you will see the bloodshots
-we ain't sleepin' we be circling cages with our predatory eyes (so fixed) direct on your folks
+we ain't sleepin' we be circling cages with our predatory eyes (so fixed) direct on your folks / fixed on folks

 these traps so tight
 can't escape into light
 lash out pinned down
 you can be sure of bite

+we be circling cages
+for too long

 spotlight on your folk